A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Examples

 \section{Examples}

-In this section we demonstrate our theoretical developments on four examples.
-Since directly solving the problems \textbf{Op0}-\textbf{Op8} is challenging, we relax them into semi-definite programs (\textbf{SDP0}-\textbf{SDP8}, see Appendix) using the sum of squares decomposition for multivariate polynomials, which allows for efficient solving. \oomit{Nonetheless, this relaxation may yield unexpected outcomes.} We solve the resulting semi-definite programs using the tool Mosek 10.1.21 \cite{aps2019mosek}.
+In this section we demonstrate our theoretical developments on five examples.
+Since directly solving the problems \textbf{Op0}-\textbf{Op8} is challenging, we relax them into semi-definite programs (\textbf{SDP0}-\textbf{SDP8}, see Appendix \ref{sec:appendix_sdp}) using the sum of squares decomposition for multivariate polynomials, which allows for efficient solving. \oomit{Nonetheless, this relaxation may yield unexpected outcomes.} We solve the resulting semi-definite programs using the tool Mosek 10.1.21 \cite{aps2019mosek}.
 Furthermore, to ensure numerical stability during the solution of the semi-definite programs, we impose a constraint on the coefficients of the unknown polynomials ($v(\bm{x}),w(\bm{x}),u(\bm{x}),p(\bm{x}), s_i(\bm{x}),i=0,\ldots,4$) in \textbf{SDP0}-\textbf{SDP8} and restrict them to the interval $[-100,100]$.

-In addition, in the experiments we employ the Monte Carlo method to approximate the upper and lower bounds of the liveness probability.
-Specifically, we take a large number of samples from the initial set and simulate the liveness probability of these samples over an extended time.
+In addition, in the experiments we employ the Monte Carlo method to approximate the upper and lower bounds of the liveness probabilities.
+Specifically, we take a large number of samples (e.g., $10^4$) from the initial set and simulate the liveness probabilities of these samples over an extended time.
 The maximum probability among these samples is considered as the upper bound, while the minimum probability is considered as the lower bound.
 By using these bounds as ground truth values, we can assess the accuracy of the bounds computed via solving \textbf{SDP0}-\textbf{SDP8}.